meza/trance-stack/README.md

 There is an [ongoing discussion](https://github.com/remix-run/remix/discussions/2481) within the Remix community about how to best solve this issue.

-This stack doesn't include the remixStub yet, but it might change soon.
+This code doesn't include the remixStub yet, but it might change soon.

 > If you know how to configure it properly, please open a PR.